dungwinux/-blog/_posts/2024-11-19-bdp-part2-binary.md

 excerpt: How to create C binary by hacking compiler front-end and linker
 ---

-Last time, we take a look at the Blu-ray disc player and discovered that we can create a shared library and put it in place of another debugging library to do a code execution.
-Our goal is to compile a binary named `libSegFault.so` that can be run on this player.
+Last time, we took a look at the Blu-ray disc player and discovered that we can create a shared library and put it in place of another debugging library to do a code execution.
+Our goal is to compile a binary with name `libSegFault.so` that can be run on this player.
 We also saw that the binaries in its firmware are compiled against ARMv6KZ, and can use hard-float.
 After some extra [research](https://reviews.llvm.org/D18086), I realized they in fact are compiled by GCC at least with flag `-march=armv6z` (with the K implicitly-defined).
 The evidence is in the ELF metadata, where *Tag_CPU_arch* is `v6KZ` as we know, but *Tag_CPU_name* is simply `"6Z"`.
 For consistency, all the following commands assume using PowerShell as shell.
 If you would like to use for bash or other Unix-like shell, change `` ` `` (backtick) to `\` (backslash) for new line.

 Here is the code I will try to compile (based on the [blog post](http://www.malcolmstagg.com/bdp/firmware-less.html)):